bakaj/MODUS-Streamer/README.md

 Currently it only works on MacOS due to file locking in Windows.
 This plugin is in it's very early stage!

 ## Framework
 The basic concept is to record a portion and save it.
-An external file syncronisation tool such as [Resilio Sync](https://www.resilio.com/individuals/) will take care of the filetransfer over.
+An external file syncronisation tool such as [Resilio Sync](https://www.resilio.com/individuals/) will take care of the filetransfer.

 In order to be in sync it recommended to use Ableton Link in combination with a VPN connection.
 [Hamachi](https://www.vpn.net/) is recommended.